 Items and stock

 Dataswitcher does not post a lot of fields for items and stock.
 Only code, stock code, location, name and description are posted.
 Current stock and purchase and sales price are also posted.
-Income and asset account are not posted to Quickbooks.
-We can however deliver you a set of files (the database tables from Sage50 Canada) which you can import manually in to Quickbooks Online.
+Income and asset account are not posted to QuickBooks Online.
+We can however deliver you a set of files (the database tables from Sage50 Canada) which you can import manually into your new QuickBooks Online account.

 Positions for COA numbers

-Quickbooks does not support chart of account numbers that exceed the length of 7.
+QuickBooks Online does not support chart of account numbers that exceed the length of 7.
 If you have accounts in your chart of accounts which are 7 or longer, the migration will fail.
+If you are using a lot of linked accounts, the migration might also fail.